by Dr. Cate Kelly, DPT, guest community blogger

 Once spring has arrived, hopefully you will have built up a strong foundation of endurance and strength.
 This will not only help you prevent injury, but will also make the transition into increasing your running mileage smoother.
 Staying active during the winter months provides both psychological and physical benefits, and should be an opportunity to explore options and have fun with workouts.
 Need motivation?
 Set goals for yourself, or use this time to research different races you’d like to train for throughout the upcoming year.
 Spring will be here before we know it!

 Dr. Cate Kelley is a triathlete and Doctor of Physical Therapy at Stride Strong Physical Therapy.
-Stride Strong PT is a dedicated running physical therapy clinic, with locations in Sellwood and Cedar Mill.
+Stride Strong PT is a dedicated running physical therapy clinic, with locations in Hillsboro and Beaverton.

 Photos of exercises mentioned, but not pictured, above: